OSGeo/grass-website/content/news/2021_10_10_GRASS_GIS_7_8_6_released.md

 This minor release offers new <a href="https://grass.osgeo.org/grass78/manuals/t.downgrade.html">t.downgrade</a>
 module that allows to downgrade the version of space time datasets created with GRASS development version.
-Importantly, this release comes with a critical bugfix: the addon extension manager has been updated to match new addon repository structure.
+Importantly, this release comes with a critical bugfix: the addon extension manager has been updated to match new addon repository structure which solves issues found when installing addons in UNIX-like systems.
 Also
 <a
 href="https://grass.osgeo.org/grass78/manuals/r.external.html">r.external</a>
 module received major speed-up.